• Skip to primary navigation

 Notes

-• You can even add curry leaves while tempering which gives a nice flavour too.
+• You can even add curry leaves while tempering which gives a nice flavor too.

 • Use kashmiri red chilli powder for a dark red color as in restaurants.